PyCQA/baron/docs/technical.rst

     node_types

-Apart for the "constant" node, the second column contains the key of the FST node which must be rendered.
+With the exception of the "constant" node, the second column contains the key of the FST node which must be rendered.
 The first column explains how that key must be rendered.
 We'll see the third column later.

 * A :file:`node` node is one of the nodes in the :file:`nodes_rendering_order` we just introduced, it is rendered by following the rules mentionned here.
 This is indeed a recursive definition.
-* A :file:`key` node is either a branch of the tree if the corresponding FST node's key contains another node or a leaf if it contains a string.
-In the former case, it is rendered by rendering its content.
+* A :file:`key` node is a branch of the tree that contains another node (a python dictionary).
-  In the latter, the string is outputted directly.
+* A :file:`string` node is a leaf of the tree that contains a variable value, like the name of a function. former case, it is rendered by rendering its content.
 * A :file:`list` node is like a :file:`key` node but can contain 0, 1 or
-  several other nodes.
+  several other nodes stored in a python list.
 For example, Baron root node is a :file:`list` node since a python program is a list of statements.
 It is rendered by rendering each of its elements in order.
 * A :file:`formatting` node is similar in behaviour to a :file:`list` node but contains only formatting nodes.
-This is basically where Baron distinguish itself from ASTs.
+This is basically where Baron distinguish itself from other ASTs.
 * A :file:`constant` node is a leaf of the FST tree.
 The second column always contain a string which is outputted directly.
-Compared to a :file:`key` node containing a string, the :file:`constant` node is identical for every instance of the nodes (e.g. the left parenthesis character :file:`(` in a function call node or the :file:`def` keyword of a function definition) while the :file:`key` node's value can change (e.g. the name of the function in a function call node).
+Compared to a :file:`string` node, the :file:`constant` node is identical for every instance of the nodes (e.g. the left parenthesis character :file:`(` in a function call node or the :file:`def` keyword of a function definition) while the :file:`string` node's value can change (e.g. the name of the function in a function definition node).
 * A :file:`bool` node is a node used exclusively for conditional rendering.
 It's exact use will be explained later on with the tuple's third column but the main point for now is to know that they are never